 "PARITAS" noun.
-[Latin feminine] /pari'ta/: parity, equality, and equivalence.
-(2018–ongoing), a new portrait series exploring Irish and global feminist political activism through the depiction of individuals in locations of social-historical and international political significance.
+[Latin feminine] /pari'ta/: parity, equality, and equivalence (2017 - ongoing).
+A moving image portrait series representing Irish and international political activism through the depiction of individuals in locations of civic, social-historical and political significance.

 Research Material: Photo courtesy of the Houses of the Oireachtas, Ireland.
 Tuesday 9th December 2008 documentation of an event for all former and (at that time) current women TDs and Senators.